Crisis Communication for Associations: A 5-Step Plan to Protect Your Reputation Online

 Step 2: Pre-Draft and Pre-Approve Crisis Messaging and Holding Statements

 Speed and consistency are paramount.
 Having a pre-written messaging platform and holding statements allows your organization to respond professionally within minutes of an incident becoming public.
+Beyond text-based statements, associations must utilize high-trust visual assets.
+A pre-established message through strategic video production ensures your leadership's voice is the first one stakeholders hear, not the last.

 The Goal: Buy time without appearing silent or dismissive.